KBlixt/PlexDBI/README.md

 Other INSTALLATIONS

-for windows and mac: as long as you guys haven't changed the default installation paths to the plex media server app you really just need to download the python script and run it and follow the instructions the script gives you.
+for windows and mac: as long as you guys haven't changed the default installation paths to the plex media server app you really just need to download the python script and run it  with python3, however you guys do that. preferably run it in a command window, then it'll instruct you of what's wrong and how to fix it. otherwise make sure the config file is filled out correctly.

 for NAS and other OS: I really have no clue. if you setup the config file and the database link manually then the script should run as long as you can run python3 code.